Learn HEMA

 Learn how to use a smallsword, also known as a court sword.
 The small sword is a light one-handed sword designed for thrusting which evolved out of the longer and heavier rapier of the late Renaissance.
 The height of the small sword’s popularity was between mid 17th and late 18th century.
 It is thought to have appeared in France and spread quickly across the rest of Europe.

-Path of the Sabre
+Path of the Saber

-Path of the Sabre
+Path of the Saber

 Learn how to use a military sabre (also spelled as saber in American English).